 The voices you hear are theirs and probably (though not necessarily) the sounds which were actually made by their mouths at the time the shots were taken.
 And I'm sure you know that there wasn't an orchestra playing in the room as they danced either.
 A recording was being played as they danced, but we aren't hearing the sound of a record being played in the studio.
 Because the sound on that would suck.
 No we're hearing the sound of the actual orchestra, edited in later to match the steps.

 Furthermore, those tapping sounds you hear?
-Not Fred's or Ginger's feet.
+Not Fred's or Ginger's feet (or at least not at the time they were filming.).
 All the tapping and shushing were sounds made by the foley artist, who danced on a box in a sound booth afterwards while watching the shots being screened.

-It isn't that Fred and Ginger's feet didn't make such sounds, it's just that capturing the sound effectively is tricky, and sound is so critical to tap.
+It isn't that Fred and Ginger's feet didn't make such sounds during filming, it's just that capturing the sound effectively is tricky, and sound is so very important to tap dancing.

 So even though those tracks were recorded separately from the production of the scene -- the orchestra on its studio, and the foley artist in a booth -- these are essential parts of the story.
 They are necessary for the creation to be fully realized.